Ali-Panagia/The-Adventure-Game-with-No-Name/README.md

 # a is to move left,
 # s is to move down,
 # and d is to move right.
+# after you put in the movement of choice, press enter

 # Interactions